ICD-10 Resource Center

-Welcome to Crozer-Keystone’s ICD-10 home page – your source for news, updates and information as we transition to the ICD-10 medical coding system.
-Here you’ll find links to articles, websites, Crozer-Keystone happenings and other resources to help guide you through this process.
-Per a federal government mandate, all systems must be updated to ICD-10 by October 1, 2014.
+Welcome to Crozer-Keystone’s ICD-10 Resource Center – your source for news, updates and information about the ICD-10 medical coding system.
+Here you’ll find links to documentation tips, presentations by The Advisory Board, ICD-10 apps, websites and other resources.
 We’re here to support you as we build a better, more effective coding system together.

-The conversion from the ICD-9 to ICD -10 coding system becomes effective on October 1, 2014.
-There are major changes related to the documentation of specificity that will affect coding and reimbursement.
+The conversion from the ICD-9 to ICD-10 coding system went into effect on October 1, 2015.
+There are major changes related to the documentation of specificity that affects coding and reimbursement.
 Physician documentation becomes critical.
-It is important that physicians begin to focus on the inclusion of this specific information in their documentation now.
+It is important that physicians focus on the inclusion of this specific information in their documentation.

 A Bit of Humor: Top 8 Zaniest ICD-10 Codes